💻 Friday Evening Coding

 - The

-returns only the full minutes (ignoring remainders). - The
+// 60returns only the full minutes (ignoring remainders). - The

-ecimal integer.
+% 60returns the remainder after the division (the seconds). {seconds:02d}means pad with0if the number is too short, ie at least2characters wide, and format as adecimal integer.
 Eg. it will return 6:05 /km instead of 6:05.3 /km, or 6:5 /km.

-altogether because I've already declared seconds as an integer with int
+*Edit - I can drop the d altogether because I've already declared seconds as an integer with int.

 I find it a nightmare to find those little tidbits through web searching, so GPT it was.
 I've thoroughly enjoyed coding this week without AI, but I'm also happy it exists for little things like this.